marciobarrios/custom-chrome-dev-tools/README.md

 In order to show a cleaner styles panel I've modified some styles in a very inception-esque exercise.

-In this image you can see the differences, on the leftthe default style, on the right my custom styles panel.
+In this image you can see the differences, on the left the default style, on the right my custom styles panel.

 ![custom chrome dev tools](http://dl.dropbox.com/u/1223708/custom-chrome-dev-tools.png)